microsoft/sarif-tutorials/docs/Fitness-for-purpose-automatic-bug-filing.md

 - `SARIF2002.ProvideMessageArguments`: ensures that `result.message.id` and `.arguments` are present.
 - `SARIF2003.ProvideVersionControlProvenance`: ensures that `run.versionControlProvenance` is present.
-- `SARIF2005.ProvideToolProperties`: ensures that at least one of `.version` and `.semanticVersion`, is present.
+- `SARIF2005.ProvideToolProperties`: ensures that at least one of `.version` and `.semanticVersion` is present.
 - `SARIF2007.ExpressPathsRelativeToRepoRoot`: ensures that all result location URIs are expressed as relative references with respect to the repo root.
 - `SARIF2012.ProvideHelpUris`: ensures that `rules[].helpUri` is present.
 - `SARIF2013.ProvideEmbeddedFileContent OR SARIFnippets`: ensures that ... **UNFINISHED**